colomoto/colomoto-docker/_index_slides/slide1.md

 ### Without any installation

-Visit [mybinder.org/v2/gh/colomoto/colomoto-docker/mybinder](https://mybinder.org/v2/gh/colomoto/colomoto-docker/mybinder) to launch the most recent CoLoMoTo Notebook environment without any installation thanks to [Binder](https://mybinder.org) services.
+Visit [mybinder.org/v2/gh/colomoto/colomoto-docker/mybinder/latest](https://mybinder.org/v2/gh/colomoto/colomoto-docker/mybinder/latest) to launch the most recent CoLoMoTo Notebook environment without any installation thanks to [Binder](https://mybinder.org) services.
+You can replace `latest` with a specific [image tag](https://github.com/colomoto/colomoto-docker/releases).

 Note that the computing resources are limited and the storage is not persistent.